goharbor/harbor/docs/working-with-projects/working-with-images/deleting-artifact.md

 weight: 75
 ---

-Harbor v2.0 now supports OCI images and OCI image indexes (https://github.com/opencontainers/image-spec/blob/master/image-index.md).
+Harbor v2.0 supports OCI images and OCI image indexes (https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 An OCI image index (or OCI index) is a higher level manifest which points to a list of image manifests, ideal for one or more platforms.
 Both the index itself and the images referenced within are called artifacts in Harbor.
 An OCI index can hold another OCI index and so on and so forth.
 For any artifact referenced by an OCI index, the referenced artifact is known as the child artifact and the OCI index referencing the artifact is known as the parent artifact.
 The child artifact belongs to the parent artifact or is a part of the parent artifact.

 An example of an OCI image index